chethanrao/GeneticMatchMakingResearch/README.md

 2) hiring a manager for a team or hiring a manager for set of managers
 3) choosing a business partner

+Constraints:
+Need to be EEOC compliant when considering hiring